catalyst-cloud/catalystcloud-docs/source/access-control.rst

 Heat Stack Owner
 ----------------
 The “Heat Stack Owner” role allows users access to the Heat Cloud Orchestration Service.
-Users who attempt to use heat when they do not have this role will receive an error stating they are missing the required role.
-This role is required for interacting with the Cloud Orchestration Service regardless of other roles.
+Users who attempt to use Heat when they do not have this role will receive an error stating they are missing the required role.
+This role is required for interacting with the Cloud Orchestration Service, regardless of other roles.

-For more information on this service please consult the documentation at :ref:`cloud-orchestration`.
+For more information on this service, please consult the documentation at :ref:`cloud-orchestration`.

 Object Storage